Balochistan Govt To Establish Anti-harassment Cells - UrduPoint

 Balochistan Govt To Establish Anti-harassment Cells

-The cells will have proper helpline numbers, which will be advertised soon, so people could register their complaints with ease and comfort, the official said.
+The Cells will have proper helpline numbers, which will be advertised soon, so that the people could register their complaints with ease and comfort, the official said.

-He said that it was important to ensure the security and protection to women was the basic responsibility of government to encourage their capabilities for providing them comfortable environment within the society.
+He said that to ensure the security and protection to women was the basic responsibility of government to encourage their capabilities for providing them comfortable environment within the society.

 Women have always been required the core support for the progress of any country and society as any one cannot achieve its goals without their involvement, he added.

-For this purpose chief minister has directed the authorities concerned to arrange workshops and seminars in educational institutes to bring awareness within the public and in society, he said.
+For this purpose, the Chief Minister has directed the authorities concerned to arrange workshops and seminars in educational institutes to bring awareness within the public and in society, he said.

 Chief Minister Jam Kamal had also stressed upon the surety of protection and facilitation of women for their better development and for the sustainability in the society, he said.